WordPress in 2021

 - The value of a "snappy" front-end and the complexity of the user experience

 - i.e. is there a lot of interactivity, moving maps or graphs, animated data or content, etc?

 - If redoing an existing website, risk tolerance for impact to SEO and conversions

 Both WordPress and Drupal do variations on headless and decoupled architectures quite well.
 For more information, see this article from Pantheon.

 CMSWire states that open source is now "table stakes", i.e. the minimum requirement for a modern WCMS:

 As for the open source and API-first movement, Truscott called that “table stakes.”
 “In this crazy, fragmented, mixed up world of content management and the extended marketing automation and customer experience ecosystem, openness, APIs and flexibility is not a game-changing indicator of a market shift, but table stakes to play,” he said.
 “I was recently invited to facilitate some DAM events, and integration is the top question.” --CMSWire

 Both WordPress and Drupal are the hallmarks of openness (open source), API-friendly, and flexibility, with Drupal offering an edge on the flexibility front for more complex projects.
 This is in stark contrast to other platforms like Sitecore.

-Agile Digital Marketing: Where You Should be in 2020
+Agile Digital Marketing: Where You Should Be

 Both WordPress and Drupal allow you to do "agile digital marketing", which is part buzzword for something we should always strive for, part mindset, and part reality of your hosting and DevOps ecosystem that allows you to quickly iterate and innovate.
 Pantheon, one of our preferred hosting and DevOps partners, has a nice video on the agile digital marketing concept here.